The Encyclopedia of American Songs and Musicals

 Chicago where he joins King Oliver's band.

-He works then a moment with
+He works then a while with

-with Clarence Williams and goes back to
+Clarence Williams before going back to

 New Orleans where he is offered a first